Is Bursitis Busting Up the Joint?

 Avoiding the activity that led to pain.

-in a towel, 15 to 20 minutes, three to four times a day.
+in a towel, 15 to 20 minutes, 3 to 4 times a day.
 After a couple of days, use moist

 Elevating the injury (when it's possible and not painful) to reduce swelling.

-be time to see a doctor to rule out other causes.
+be time to see a healthcare provider to rule out other causes.

 range of motion and by pushing lightly on the skin above the painful joint.